-- with respect to shares held by CVF, LLC.
-Mr. Robb disclaims beneficial ownership of all shares held by CVF, LLC except to the extent of his pecuniary interest therein.
-The mailing address of the beneficial owner is 222 N. LaSalle Street, Suite 2000, Chicago, IL 60601. - (6) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (7) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (8) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (9) Consists of (a) the shares described in note (1) above, (b) 1,120,000 shares of common stock and (c) 250,000 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (10) Consists of the shares described in note (4) above.
+- (9) Consists of (a) the shares described in note (1) above, (b) 77,201 shares of common stock and (c) 17,233 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (10) Consists of the shares described in note (4) above.
 Dr. Hall is a venture partner at Lilly Ventures Fund I and has shared voting and shared investment power over such shares, and may be deemed the indirect beneficial owner of such shares.
-Dr. Hall disclaims beneficial ownership over such shares, except to the extent of any pecuniary interest therein. - (11) Consists of (a) 103,093 shares of common stock issuable upon conversion of Series A convertible preferred stock; (b) 37,379 shares of common stock issuable upon conversion of Series B convertible preferred stock; (c) 85,135 shares of common stock issuable upon conversion of Series B-1 convertible preferred stock; (d) 118,954 shares of common stock issuable upon conversion of Series C convertible preferred stock; (e) 110,107 shares of common stock issuable upon conversion of Series C convertible preferred stock issuable upon conversion of Series C convertible preferred stock issuable upon the exercise of warrants.
-William H. Rastetter holds the aforementioned shares jointly as community property with his wife. - (12) Consists of shares of common stock. - (13) Consists of (a) 275,000 shares of common stock and (b) 31,250 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (14) Includes 5,701,914 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014.
+Dr. Hall disclaims beneficial ownership over such shares, except to the extent of any pecuniary interest therein. - (11) Consists of (a) 7,106 shares of common stock issuable upon conversion of Series A convertible preferred stock; (b) 2,576 shares of common stock issuable upon conversion of Series B convertible preferred stock; (c) 5,868 shares of common stock issuable upon conversion of Series B-1 convertible preferred stock; (d) 8,199 shares of common stock issuable upon conversion of Series C convertible preferred stock; (e) 7,589 shares of common stock issuable upon conversion of Series C convertible preferred stock issuable upon conversion of Series C convertible preferred stock issuable upon the exercise of warrants.
+Shares beneficially owned after this offering also includes 4,954 and 5,146 shares of common stock issuable upon conversion of principal and accrued interest outstanding on our 2013 convertible notes and 2014 convertible notes, respectively.
+William H. Rastetter holds the aforementioned shares jointly as community property with his wife.
+The number of shares beneficially owned after this offering would be 60,687, or 0.3% of the shares of our common stock outstanding after this offering, assuming the purchase of all of the shares that Mr. Rastetter has agreed to purchase in this offering. - (12) Consists of shares of common stock. - (13) Consists of (a) 18,954 shares of common stock and (b) 2,154 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014. - (14) Includes 393,036 shares of common stock issuable upon the exercise of options exercisable within 60 days after February 28, 2014.